Using Manipulatives to Teach Elementary Mathematics | Free Printables

 Playing Dominoes War

 All we have to do is set the dominoes in the center, face down.
-One domino is rotated by each kid.
-The dominoes are given to the kid who has the highest total.
+One domino is rotated by each child.
+The dominoes are given to the child who has the highest total.

 We could also make it a challenge involving addition or multiplication.
 The kid who has all the dominoes at the end is the winner.